my1396/R-Notes/docs/0501-Pipe-Operator.md

 dot (`.`) works as **placeholder** in `%>%`

 - if you want `lhs` to the `rhs` call at another position than the first.
-- if you want to use the varaible more than once.
+- if you want to use the variable more than once.

 For example, `y %>% f(x, .)` is equivalent to `f(x, y)` and `z %>% f(x, y, arg = .)` is equivalent to `f(x, y, arg = z)`.